dcppc/2018-september-workshop/docs/agenda.md

 **Link to connect via Zoom: [https://zoom.us/j/558817992](https://zoom.us/j/558817992)**

-09: 00: Welcome remarks
+09:00: Welcome remarks

-09: 15: Team Lightning talks
+09:15: Team Lightning talks

-_To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-september-workshop/issues/).
-Each speaker will have 5 minutes to present and 3 minutes for Q&A._
+_Each speaker will have 5 minutes to present and 3 minutes for Q&A.
+Stay tuned for order of presentations._

 10:30 - Coffee break (~20 minutes)